wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 steps in page table walk by using huge pages for page tables, and (2) Reducing the latency of each step of page table walk with better caching policies.

-The paper observes that existing radix tree-based page table designs always map radix nodes in 4KB granularity, which is also the minimum unit supported by address translation.
-While larger granularity page mapping for data pages are available as huge pages in the form 2MB and 1GB pages, these huge pages are not available for page tables.

 The paper assumes a x86-like system with four levels of page tables, but does not exclude other possible designs such as five-level page tables.
 Address translations are performed by the two-level TLB structure, and when the TLB misses, a page walk is conducted